 The transparency initiative launched in 2017, saw the introduction of a new “What’s in our Products” section on Unilever websites, to provide information beyond the label such as Unilever’s approach to developing safe products, explanations of ingredient types and support for people with allergies to find suitable products.

-Individual product information will now be updated to include fragrance ingredients for home care and personal care products (down to 0.01% of the product formulation) along with details about how they are used and the role they play in creating the fragrances that people know and love.
+Individual product information will now be updated to include for home care and personal care products (down to 0.01% of the product formulation) along with details about how they are used and the role they play in creating the fragrances that people know and love.

 Unilever’s Chief Research and Development Officer, David Blanchard said; “We know how important fragrances are to people - they want products that make them look good, feel good and smell good.
 We’re excited to take the next step in our transparency journey, delivering on our promise to give people the information they need to choose the right products for them.
 People want to know more about fragrance ingredients and how we create scents for the brands they love.
 We’re happy to be making this information available online across Europe in 2018.”

 Unilever is one of the world’s leading suppliers of Home Care, Personal Care and Food & Refreshment products with sales in over 190 countries and reaching 2.5 billion consumers a day.
 It has 169,000 employees and generated sales of €53.7 billion in 2017.
 Over half (57%) of the company’s footprint is in developing and emerging markets.
 Unilever has more than 400 brands found in homes all over the world, including Persil, Dove, Knorr, Domestos, Hellmann’s, Lipton, Wall’s, PG Tips, Ben & Jerry’s, Magnum and Lynx.

 Unilever’s Sustainable Living Plan underpins the company’s strategy and commits to: